pzeadrian/archBSPWM/3_Basics/README.md

 ls ~/.local/share/Trash/files
 ```
 # GTK Theming
-For GTK themes, I recommend you tu use lxappearance
+For GTK themes, I recommend you to use lxappearance

 # Qt Theming